-Kotlin represents a new generation of compilers that harnesses the power of today's computers to help catch errors in your code before they affect users.
+Kotlin represents a new generation of compilers that harnesses the power of modern computers to help catch errors in your code before they affect users.
 So while Java allows you to do this—this code generates a runtime error:

 Kotlin does not—this code generates a compiler error:

 Before we conclude, we’ll introduce an important idea in Kotlin: immutability.

 We’ve discussed previously how to declare and initialize variables in Kotlin: